intellij-v/docs/src/topics/Refactorings.md

 [//]: # (title: Refactorings)

-> Refactorings are now in a rudimentary state and will be improved during alpha testing.
+> Refactorings are now in a rudimentary state and will be improved during beta testing.
 > {type=note}

 IntelliJ V provides the following refactorings for your V code: